Preventing Exposure to Lead

 Diagram showing what part of the service line is private vs. public

-The part of the service line that is on your property is your responsibility.
+The part of the service line that is on your property is the home owners responsibility.

 For more information read our Partial Line Replacement Information Sheet(PDF, 58KB).